 And the Lord turned and looked at Peter.
 And Peter remembered the saying of the Lord, how he had said to him, “Before the rooster crows today, you will deny me three times.”
 And he went out and wept bitterly (Luke 22:61–62 emphasis mine).

 Here was Peter, a man I knew not by his frame or form, yet recognized as kin by the madness of his own midnight moment.
 Peter was bitter in his weeping, and all I could pin it to was Jesus’s gaze.
 How had Jesus looked at Peter?
 With bitterness?
 Scorn?
 Disappointment and regret?
 Matthew and Mark wrote nothing of this look, and Luke’s account was bare.
 “And the Lord turned and looked at Peter.”
 Eight little words: seven monosyllables and one object, Peter.
-Yet, for all their scantiness, Peter received the crushing weight of the world in these two little verbs.
+Yet Peter received the crushing weight of the world in these two little verbs.

-But the Lord is gracious, and he graciously eased my fearful mind: this look could not have been anything of scorn or regret because Christ cannot negate himself.
-He had already spoken redemption into Peter before Peter’s denial, urgently praying that Peter’s faith may not fail (Luke 22:31–32).
+But the Lord is gracious, and he graciously eased my fearful mind: this look could not have been anything of scorn or regret.
+Christ had already spoken redemption into Peter before Peter’s denial, urgently praying that Peter’s faith may not fail (Luke 22:31–32).
 Even more, anything less than compassion would have negated the very thing Jesus would soon do on the cross.
 And if it were true that Christ intimately extended compassion to Peter at Peter’s lowest, then, it was actually quite simple.
 Peter wept bitterly at the brokenness that led to his denial.
-He wept in repentance, for his loving Savior, true to Christ’s nature, was still willing to turn and look at him.
+He wept in repentance, for his loving Savior, true to Christ’s nature, was still willing to turn and look.

 Because of Christ, there is no repentance that goes unanswered for God’s people.
 When God’s kindness leads us to repentance, that kindness also ensures grace.
 For he has said, “If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
 Praise God for his kindness in Christ.
-For nothing, save salvation itself, is as liberating as knowing that God convicts us of sin not to condemn us in our mad midnight moments, but instead to invite us into a dawn of grace and love through repentance.
+For he convicts us of sin not to condemn us in our mad midnight moments but instead to invite us into a dawn of grace through repentance.